 As mentioned above, operating a fully integrated POS system is an expense.
 But it’s one that can end up paying for itself in any number of ways.
 Not only does it input and track customer payments, it ensures accuracy when it comes to orders (no more comped bills!), improves efficiency (making it easier to turn around tables), increases security (safeguarding against theft), and allows you to keep track of employee performance, manage your inventory, and gain overall insight into the operation of your business.

 And that’s just one technological tool at your disposal.
 Facilitate online ordering, which has emerged as a must in the time of COVID.
-Or consider purchasing restaurant-specific accounting software, inventory management software, or various operational or financial supporting systems, in order to gain concrete, real-time understanding of your restaurant margins.
+Or consider purchasing restaurant-specific accounting software, inventory management software, or various operational or financial supporting systems, in order to gain a concrete, real-time understanding of your restaurant margins.

 4. Cultivate an Online Presence